nuxeo-sandbox/nuxeo-compound-document/README.md

 ## Thumbnail factory
 The thumbnail factory is configured for documents which use the `Compound` facet.
 The priority order is:
 - the `thumb:thumbnail` property of the compound document
+- the thumbnail of the thumbnail document set in the `compound:thumbnailDocument` property
-- the thumbnail of the the preview document set in the `compound:previewDocument` property
+- the thumbnail of the preview document set in the `compound:previewDocument` property
-- the default thumbnail (document tyope icon)
+- the default thumbnail (document type icon)

 # Support